 The Hazelden Betty Ford Graduate School of Addiction Studies educates future leaders in addiction counseling who provide evidence-based integrated care for substance use and co-occurring disorders.
 Hazelden Betty Ford's Graduate School of Addiction Studies integrates academics with clinical practice supervised by experienced alcohol and drug treatment leaders.

 Located on the beautiful Center City, MN campus of the world-renowned Hazelden Betty Ford Foundation, the Graduate School is a fully accredited institution of higher learning, offering several Master of Arts degrees, specialized training for professional development, and continuing education.
-The Graduate School offers two on-campus degrees, an online degree, and customized training.
+On the Center City, MN campus, which is an easy commute from the metro Twin Cities area, the Graduate School offers two on-campus degrees, an online degree, and customized training.
 Currently serving over 180 students per term, the school's curriculum merges theory, science, and practice to prepare addictions counselors who are well-equipped to address the complexities of substance use disorders and co-occurring conditions.
 Over the past 15 years, our graduates have achieved an exceptionally high pass rate for licensure exams, almost all have procured employment within 6 months of graduation, and those who employ our graduates report being very satisfied with their new employees.

 Diverse individuals encouraged to apply.